-Requirements for School Districts: For a NPS/NPA seeking initial certification, the school district is required to verify that the plan and timeline for the new training requirements are included in the master contract.
-For NPS/NPA's not in existence as of January 1 immediately preceding a school year, the school district must verify that the new training requirements are complied with 30 days following the commencement of the school year.
-The school district is required to submit verification to the Superintendent at that time.
+Requirements for LEA's: For a NPS/NPA seeking initial certification, the LEA is required to verify that the plan and timeline for the new training requirements are included in the master contract.
+For NPS/NPA's not in existence as of January 1 immediately preceding a school year, the LEA verify that the new training requirements are complied with 30 days following the commencement of the school year.
+The LEA is required to submit verification to the Superintendent at that time.

-An school district that enters into a master contract with a NPS/NPA school shall conduct, at minimum, the following:
+An LEA that enters into a master contract with a NPS/NPA school shall conduct, at minimum, the following:

-- 1. An onsite visit to the NPS/NPA before placement of a pupil if the school district does not have any pupils enrolled at the school at the time of placement - 2.
-At least one onsite monitoring visit during each school year to the NPS/NPA at which the school district has a pupil attending and with which it maintains a master contract.
-The monitoring visit shall include, but is not limited to: - a) A review of services provided to the pupil through the individual service agreement between the school district and NPS/NPA - b) A review of progress the pupil is making toward the goals set forth in the pupil's Individualized Education Program; - c) A review of progress the pupil is making toward the goals set forth in the pupil's BIP if the pupil has a BIP; - d) An observation of the pupil during instruction; and - e) A walkthrough of the facility - 3.
-The school district shall report the findings resulting from the monitoring visit to CDE within 60 days of the onsite visit.
-On or before June 30, 2020, CDE, shall, with input from special education local plan area administrators.
+- 1. An onsite visit to the NPS/NPA before placement of a pupil if the LEA does not have any pupils enrolled at the school at the time of placement - 2.
+At least one onsite monitoring visit during each school year to the NPS/NPA at which the LEA has a pupil attending and with which it maintains a master contract.
+The monitoring visit shall include, but is not limited to: - a) A review of services provided to the pupil through the individual service agreement between the LEA and NPS/NPA - b) A review of progress the pupil is making toward the goals set forth in the pupil's Individualized Education Program; - c) A review of progress the pupil is making toward the goals set forth in the pupil's BIP if the pupil has a BIP; - d) An observation of the pupil during instruction; and

+- e) A walkthrough of the facility - 3.
+The LEA shall report the findings resulting from the monitoring visit to CDE within 60 days of the onsite visit.
+On or before June 30, 2020, CDE, shall, with input from special education local plan area administrators, create and publish criteria for reporting this information to the department.